cutebow/Client-Side-Crystals/README.md

 *What was broken*

-Right-click actions (eat, shield, bow, etc.) wouldn’t fire when the mod was on.
+Right-click actions (eat, shield, bow, etc.) wouldn’t work when the mod was on.

 Keyboard “use/place” still worked, so I didn’t notice at first. - I use keyboard place so it wasn't an issue for me, I wanted to make sure it works nicely with keyboard placing, learned from this and will test with right click from now on.